Official state symbol Michigan State Flag Adopted 1911

 The standardized single-sided flag featuring the state coat of arms on a dark blue field.

-Symbols of the Michigan State Flag
+Key Symbols on the Michigan Flag

 Michigan Coat of Arms